Table of Contents

 South Dakota Veterans Bonus

-- January 1, 1993 – September 10, 2001: service must have been in a hostile area which qualified for any US campaign or service medal awarded for combat operations against hostile forces qualifies for the bonus payment.
+Other U.S. conflict operations | $500 bonus | South Dakota resident no less than six months before serviceHonorable dischargeServed from January 1, 1993 – September 10, 2001 in a hostile area which qualified for any US campaign or service medal awarded for combat operations against hostile forces |

-Additionally, any Veteran with qualifying service before December 31, 1992, during Desert Storm and after January 1, 1993, during Operation Iraqi Freedom may be entitled to receive two separate $500 bonus payments.
 Veterans who have a service-related disability rated by the Veterans Administration as 10% or more disability will receive the maximum payment of $500.
 Verification of disability must be provided from the VA along with the application.

-Any service member interested in applying for the South Dakota Veterans Bonus must provide the branch of the military along with dates of service on a completed application.
+Any servicemember interested in applying for the South Dakota Veterans Bonus must provide the branch of the military along with dates of service on a completed application.
 Certification of the application must be completed by local County or Tribal Veteran Service Officer.
 For applicants in other states, a certification must be completed by a Post Service Officer from one of the recognized Veterans Service organizations.
 All applications must be accompanied by a copy of your DD Form 214, which shows proof of military service.

+Interested applicants can obtain an application online at the State website.
 Applicants living in South Dakota may request an application through the nearest County or Tribal Veterans Service Officer.
 See the official South Dakota Department of Veterans Affairs for more information.
+Additionally, applications may be requested by calling 605-773-7251 or via mail:

 West Virginia Veterans Bonus

-West Virginia Veterans Bonus Deadlines
+Applying for the West Virginia Veterans Bonus

 Living veterans of each conflict must fill out forms that vary based on the area in which you served.
 For more information on which forms must be completed as well as any other documentation required to receive the West Virginia Veterans Bonus, please visit the West Virginia Division of Veteran’s Affairs for more information.